lamasumas/PythonPersonalProjects/README.md

-# RandomPythonScripts
+# Python projects
-Some random scripts:
+Some python scripts:
 - beep : An animal wistler done with internal system calls
 - ProcessingData and testImage: Small image recognition project
 - Wallpaperreddit: A script that downloads the images of the saved post of a user in reddit